 I became interested in the concept of spacetime, the fourth dimension that sweeps away the Euclidean reality which defines our world.
-I read how it replaces it with a fluid framework where coordinates become relative to the observer and where the unidirectional path of time from past to future no longer applies:
+It replaces it with a fluid framework where coordinates become relative to the observer and where the unidirectional path of time from past to future no longer applies:

 There are no temporal distinctions between past, present and future in the fourth dimension, just a ‘now’ that is relative to what we are doing, our location, our speed and trajectory in space.

-W3=0+Cn4Nc3 is a transcript of we=0+chance which describes an interactive piece, where the participant chooses his or her starting point and engages in a performance contributing towards the building of a work with the use of chance.
+W3=0+Cn4Nc3 is a transcript of we=0+chance.
+It describes an interactive piece, where the participant chooses his or her starting point ‘0’ and engages in a performance contributing towards the building of a work with the use of chance.

 It discusses the idea of a fluid framework where the coordinates are relative to the observer and considers the relationship between the direction of these lines in space and time.

 The navigation board has 96 directions in space:

 At any given time (from the clock on the wall) the roll of a die determines the direction D(x:y) of the participant’s trajectory, represented by the elastic band, as well as its length Lz in space.
 The 6-sided die gives the 1st coordinate of the direction.
 It locates the square the participant will position themselves on: 1 means the 1st square from original location (0), 6 is the 6th square from (0).
 That square will be where the 2nd coordinate is defined, which will in turn determine the precise direction of the participant’s trajectory.